When buying or selling a website, you can connect with interested parties directly but this is a hit-or-miss approach.

 Business Exits is a boutique brokerage company specializing in maximizing the value of online businesses and selling it for the best possible price.

-While you can rely on this website broker to know what it takes to get your business at the right price for the best possible deal, Business Exits‘ diversity stands out most for me.
+While you can rely on this website broker to know what it takes to get your business at the right price for the best possible deal, Business Exits‘ diversity stands out most for us.

 Instead of restricting itself to content websites (which several competitors do), the platform has varied listings that include ecommerce, commercial cleaning businesses, in-person IT services, and digital service businesses, among others.